Willson Contreras Preview, Player Props: Cardinals vs. Mets

 Willson Contreras At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks 65th, his on-base percentage ranks 28th, and he is 63rd in the league in slugging.
+- Among qualifying batters, he ranks 67th in batting average, while his on-base percentage ranks 28th and he is 66th in slugging.

-- Contreras has driven home a run in 31 games this year (31.3%), including more than one RBI in 10.1% of his games and producing three or more of his team's runs on three occasions..
+- In 31.0% of his games this year, Contreras has had at least one RBI.
+He's picked up more than one in 10.0% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.